Attorney's Fees and Sanctions In Discovery Motions in

 cases nigh possible.

-Some family court judges unwittingly abet these abusers, by failing to
+Some family court judges unwittingly abet these abusers by failing to consider

-consider what amount of effort is required to obtain discovery from recalcitrant
+the amount of effort and attorney time that is required to obtain discovery

-litigants and to provide adequate compensation to the attorneys, and their
+from recalcitrant litigants and to provide adequate compensation to the

-clients, that are forced to file motions to compel under Discovery Act.
+attorneys, and their clients, that are forced to file motions to compel

 I want to be clear that discovery gamesmanship almost always favors the